Website icon Xpert.Digital

 Current status

-The start of construction on Suedlink has been delayed several times.
-Commissioning was originally scheduled for 2022.
-According to current plans, completion is now expected at the end of 2028.
+Construction of the Suedlink power line has been repeatedly delayed.
+Originally, commissioning was planned for 2022.
+Current plans now anticipate completion by the end of 2028.
 Despite the delays, construction work is already underway in several sections.
-For example, the first cable laying has begun in Lower Saxony and Baden-Württemberg.
+For example, initial cable laying has begun in Lower Saxony and Baden-Württemberg.

 Technical and logistical challenges

-Laying the underground cables represents a significant technical challenge.
-The route must, among other things, cross rivers, highways and existing infrastructure.
-At such crossings, special drilling methods are used to lay the cables at depths of up to 200 meters, such as when crossing under the Elbe near Glückstadt or in the salt mine near Heilbronn.
+Laying underground cables presents a significant technical challenge.
+The route must cross rivers, highways, and existing infrastructure, among other things.
+Special drilling techniques are used at such crossings to lay the cables at depths of up to 200 meters, as was the case when crossing the Elbe River near Glückstadt or in the salt mine near Heilbronn.

-In addition, the construction work must be carried out in such a way that the disruption to farmers and residents is minimized.
-This includes temporary use of agricultural land and strengthening of roads to carry the heavy construction vehicles.
+Furthermore, the construction work must be carried out in such a way as to minimize disruption to farmers and residents.
+This includes the temporary use of agricultural land and the reinforcement of roads to support the heavy construction vehicles.

-Another factor for the delays is the extensive planning and approval procedures.
-Since the route runs through numerous private properties, extensive coordination and compensation measures are necessary.
-Citizen groups and environmental groups have raised concerns about the impact on the environment and the local economy.
-In order to do justice to these, extensive environmental impact assessments were carried out and alternative routes were examined.
+Another factor contributing to the delays is the extensive planning and approval process.
+Because the route crosses numerous private properties, extensive coordination and compensatory measures are necessary.
+Citizen initiatives and environmental organizations have raised concerns about the impact on the environment and the local economy.
+To address these concerns, comprehensive environmental impact assessments were conducted and alternative routes were examined.

 Economic and ecological aspects